kybin/tor/README.md

 `go get -u github.com/kybin/tor`

-It is not must but recommended to install goimports when you programming in go.
+It is recommended to install goimports if you do programming in go.

 - goimports : `go get -u golang.org/x/tools/cmd/goimports`